What can I find at the record show?

 How often do you have record shows?

-The South Bend Record Show is held six times a year, every other month, usually on the first Sunday of the month.
-Our remaining 2020 show dates are April 5, June 7, Aug.
-2, Oct.
-4 and Dec.
-6, 2020.
+The South Bend Record Show is held six times a year, every other month.
+Our final date of 2022 is Dec.
+4.

 Where is the show located?

-We are in the ballroom of Ramada by Wyndham, formerly Waterford Estates Lodge, 52890 State Road 933 N, South Bend, IN 46637, which is just north of the University of Notre Dame and Indiana Toll Road Exit 77 at the corner of Cleveland Road.
+We are located in the Gillespie Conference Center at Hilton Garden Inn, 53995 State Road 933, South Bend, IN 46637, which is just north of the University of Notre Dame at Indiana Toll Road Exit 77.

 What are your hours and do you charge admission?